All I know about the BOSS DF-2

 Differences to the DS-1

 Keep in mind that there was only really 1 circuit version of the DF-2 (scroll down about to find the one exception), whereas there have been a few for the DS-1 - this just goes over real basic stuff.
 The similarities are definitely there in the topology; buffered bypass and JFET switching (as per BOSS), a very hot transistor booster fed into an opamp gain stage with a pair of silicon hard clipping diodes.
 Then it’s into a big muff style tone stack and a passive volume control.
 Sprinkle in a couple more buffers here and there - and that’s it.
-However, if you have ever played them side by side you’ll know they’re very different.
+However, if you have ever played them side by side you’ll know they’re definitely different.

 The switching circuit itself is also a bit different in the DF-2 to allow the hold for feedbacker function, more on that a bit further down.